 Other Causes of Gum Recession

-While gum disease has the worst outcome, it is not the only answer to “why are my gums receding?”
-In fact, some things in your daily routine may contribute to your gum recession.
+While gum disease has the worst outcome, it is not the only cause of receding gums.
+Age and normal habits in your daily routine may also contribute to your gum recession.

 - Regular dental cleanings

 - Dental x-rays